astronomer/docs/learn/dag-best-practices.md

 2. **DAGs:** Include `retries` in a DAG's `default_args` object.
 3. **Deployments:** Set the environment variable `AIRFLOW__CORE__DEFAULT_TASK_RETRIES`.

 Setting retries to `2` will protect a task from most problems common to distributed environments.
+For more on using retries, see [Rerun DAGs and Tasks](rerunning-dags.md).